 To receive credit or a final grade in a class, a student must attend the class at least 90 percent of the days it is offered.
 A student who attends at least 75 percent but fewer than 90 percent of the days may receive credit or a final grade if he or she completes a plan, approved by the principal, that allows the student to fulfill the class's instructional requirements.
 If a student is involved in a criminal or juvenile court proceeding, the judge presiding over the case must also approve the plan before the student receives credit or a final grade.

-If a student attends fewer than 75 percent of the class days or does not complete the principal-approved plan, then the attendance review committee.
+If a student attends fewer than 75 percent of the class days or does not complete the principal-approved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
+[See policy FEC for more information.]

-All absences, excused or unexcused, may be held against a student's attendance requirement.
-To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines:

-If makeup work is completed, absences listed under Compulsory Attendance-Exemptions, will be considered extenuating circumstances.
+- With the exception of absences due to serious or lifethreatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+To determine whether there were extenuating circumstances for any absences, the attendance committee will consider: - Whether the student has mastered the essential knowledge and skills and maintained passing grades in the course or subject. - Whether the student has completed makeup work satisfactorily.
+If the student completes makeup work, absences listed under Compulsory Attendance- Exemptions and absences for extracurricular activities will be considered extenuating circumstances. - Whether the student or the student's parent had any control over the absences. - Any information presented by the student or parent to the committee about the absences. - The student or parent may appeal the committee's decision to the board by following policy FNG(LOCAL).

-- A transfer or migrant student incurs absences only after he or she has enrolled in the district. - Absences incurred due to the student's participation in board-approved extracurricular activities will be considered by the attendance committee as extenuating circumstances if the student makes up the work missed in each class. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the student or student's parent had any control over the absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.

-The student or parent may appeal the committee's decision to the board by following policy FNG(LOCAL).